Hex-Security/hex-nest/README.md

       - **Bulk actions**: Bulk actions to manage facilities, like adding a new gym or parking area with templated security settings.
         - **Manage Facilities**: Options to add new facilities or amenities with a template that includes checkboxes for available features (e.g., security cameras, access controls).
         - **Bulk Resident Updates**: Ability to send notifications to residents or update resident data en masse, such as resetting access permissions or updating contact information.
+    - **Design approach**:
+      - **Tabbed Navigation**:
+        - **Clearly Labeled Tabs**: Each tab should be clearly labeled with an icon and text to indicate its content, such as "General Info", "Security Settings", etc.
+        - **Responsive Tabs**: Tabs should be responsive, turning into dropdown menus on smaller screens.
+      - **Form Design**:
+        - **Consistent Field Design**: Use consistent styling for input fields, dropdowns, and toggles to maintain a cohesive look.
+        - **Inline Editing**: Where possible, use inline editing with immediate feedback for changes to simplify the user experience.

 3. **Houses List within the Complex**
     - **Purpose**: Displays a list of all houses in the complex.